 - Extends Equipment Life

-While learning how to change water filter in Keurig 2.0 is an important task, it is equally important to know how frequently should you clean the entire Keurig coffee machine which would, of course, lead up to the time when you should change the water filter cartridge.
+While learning how to change the Keurig water filter cartridge is an important task, it is equally important to know how frequently should you clean the entire Keurig coffee machine.
+This also would be the perfect time to change the water filter cartridge.

 1. After Every Use